 The Student Capstone Fund provides support for students who are working on capstone projects, allowing reimbursements for materials and potentially other non-salary expenses, using funds provided through the Evergreen Foundation.

 The Academic Deans office has limited funds available for student capstone or other culminating projects, through support from The Evergreen State College Foundation Board of Governors.
 This program replaces the Student Foundation Activity Grants, which in the past supported a variety of special student projects.
 Capstone Funds are available to undergraduate and graduate students who are enrolled during the quarter they are engaged in the project.
 Funds may be used for materials and potentially for other non-salary expenses related to carrying out a capstone project.
 A student may only apply for funds once per academic year.

 Awards typically will be for under $500; an application will be denied if the available funds have been exhausted for a given quarter.
 Student applicants must be enrolled at Evergreen during quarter(s) the capstone project will be conducted and must have a faculty sponsor.
-Requests for funding from should be sent to Emmie Forman (firstname.lastname@example.org), the Program Coordinator supporting the Dean responsible for the Capstone Fund, Scott Coleman.
+Requests for funding from should be sent to Emmie Forman (firstname.lastname@example.org), the Program Coordinator supporting the Dean responsible for the Capstone Fund, Karen Gaul.

 Application and Selection

 The Academic Deans review requests in the order they are received to determine if they have met the award criteria.
 For applications meeting the criteria, the deans will fund requests until the available funds have been awarded.
 A request is made by submitting the following information: